Budapestby VisitCity Guides

 Getting Around District 1

-The historic Castle Hill Funicular provides a scenic and convenient way to ascend from Clark Adam Square to the castle level.
-Operating from 7:30 AM to 10:00 PM daily, the funicular offers spectacular views during its brief journey.
-Children under three and people with disabilities travel free, while standard tickets provide good value for the unique experience.
+The Castle Hill Funicular is this cool historic way to get up from Clark Adam Square to the castle level.
+It runs from 7:30 AM to 10:00 PM every day and the views during the ride are amazing.
+Kids under three and people with disabilities ride free, and the regular tickets are pretty reasonable for such a unique experience.

-Bus services 16 and 116 connect the Castle District to other parts of Budapest, with bus 16 offering direct service from Deák Ferenc Square in central Pest.
-These buses provide essential connections for exploring beyond the district while maintaining your Castle District base.
+Bus lines 16 and 116 connect the Castle District to other parts of Budapest.
+Bus 16 goes directly from Deák Ferenc Square in central Pest, which is super convenient.
+These buses are essential when you want to explore other areas but keep your Castle District hotel base.

 Historic brown funicular car ascending steep track next to a brick wall in Budapest.